eltakotestinstance/eltakotestinstance/devops-archtecture-presentation/S16 Deployment.md

 backgroundImage: url('auticon.png')
 ---

-# S16 deployment methods
+# S16 DevOps and architecture

 Modes of deployment for the Raspberry Pi 4b.

 ---

-# Possibilities

-- Everything native deployed
-- Main application locally deployed, database and otel-collector containerized.
-- Everything deployed wia docker using docker compose or docker stack.
-- Using Suses Kubernetes implementation K3S.

----

 # Test deployment platform

-- Raspberry 4b with 4gb Ram.
+- Raspberry 4b with 4gb Ram 32gb micro-sd card.
 - Yocto Linux with poky distribution Nanbield branch.
 - With several necessary development tools like a ssh server, editor, systat e.g.
 - Every deployment method has their own image with the services needed installed

+---

+# Test deployment

+1. EltatoSoftwareDelpoymentMonitor(esdm)
+   - Small rest api written in C# using dotnet 8.0
+   - Uses Serilog and Opentelemetry
+   - Uses Metalama for aspect-oriented programming
+   - Build in Kestrel http server
+   - Uses https with self-generated certificate
+   - Swagger for api testing

+2. PostgreSQL relational database

 ---